Risk-based approach workbook

 - Transactions that do not make sense, or where there the source of funds cannot be established.

 - Funds that come from an offshore financial centre rather than a local bank.

 - There are a number of affiliated entities in the payments chain.

 Please note that the following indicator, when encountered, will place clients in the overall high-risk category, regardless of other factors:

 - If you file a Terrorist Property Report, the client automatically becomes high-risk.

-For more examples of how to assess risk for client and business relationships, see the RBA Guidance document.
+For more examples of how to assess risk for client and business relationships, see the Risk assessment guidance.

 Relationship-based risk assessment worksheet